Weak dispersion for the Dirac equation on asymptotically flat and warped products spaces: Introduction

-where the matrices $\gamma_0=\beta$ and $\gamma^j=\gamma^0\alpha_j$ for $j=1,2,3$, $e^\mu$ is a \emph{vierbein} and $D_\mu$ defines the covariant derivative for fermionic fields (we postpone to forthcoming section \ref{curv} all the details and definitions).
-In what follows, we shall restrict to metrics $g_{\mu\nu}$ that have the following structure
+where the matrices $\gamma_0=\beta$ and $\gamma^j=\gamma^0\alpha_j$ for $j=1,2,3$, $e^\mu$ is a \emph{vierbein} (i.e. a set of matrices that, roughly speaking, connect the curved spacetime to the Minkowski one) and $D_\mu$ defines the covariant derivative for fermionic fields.